arnauddsj/filestotext/README.md

 # filestotext

 `filestotext` is a Python script that combines the content of all files present in a specified folder into a single .txt document.
-This tool is useful for creating a consolidated view of your project's files, making it easier to search through or analyze your codebase.
+This tool is useful for creating a consolidated view of your project's files, making it to feed your codebase into an AI.

 ## Features